adamgienapp/Leet-Code/README.md

   Runtime: 52 ms, faster than 84.89% of JavaScript online submissions for Valid Parentheses.

   Memory Usage: 33.8 MB, less than 80.00% of JavaScript online submissions for Valid Parentheses.

+#75 - Sort Colors

+  Runtime: 64 ms, faster than 76.17% of JavaScript online submissions for Sort Colors.

+  Memory Usage: 33.7 MB, less than 80.68% of JavaScript online submissions for Sort Colors.